ms-iot/ros_msft_camera/README.md

 This source also contains camera nodelet to enable sharing IMFSample pointers directly into another nodelet with the same process to enable zero copy and also share GPU surfaces
 This is enabled by using the MFSample Publisher which published IMFSample pointer via a custom msg.
 This path is still experimental and untested.

+This source also contains feature to stream the video over RTSP/RTP using H.264 video compression.
+The RTSP/RTP streaming code is a sub-module from the [Windows-Camera repository](https://github.com/microsoft/Windows-Camera/tree/release/NetworkVideoStreamer_1_0)
 ## System Requirement

   * Microsoft Windows 10 64-bit